 As you can see from these initial tips, there are tricks you can use that will enable you to successfully study during the holidays.

-In our next post, we’ll cover more ideas of how to separate your studies from your family time, without having to making sacrifices to either.
+In our next post, we’ll cover more ideas of how to separate your studies from your family time, without having to make sacrifices for either.